treasure-data/digdag/digdag-docs/src/workflow_definition.rst

 Parallel execution
 ----------------------------------

-If ``parallel: true`` parameter is set, child tasks run in parallel:
+If ``parallel: true`` parameter is set, child tasks run in parallel (grandchildren are not affected):

 .. code-block:: yaml